frangucc/thenodechronbook/README.md

 What started as a simple experiment with fundamentals and graphic content has now become a globally recognized platform embraced by teachers, parents and young innovators everywhere.

-Now that I've been able to form a company, research has become forensic.
-Our resaerch teams goal is to prove just how 'educational content' mixed with 'contextual comic book action and illustrations' could help kids memorize important engineering concepts.

-Does a young newb (or even an adult) retain information differently with this format?
-What's unique about it compared to plain text or video?
-How often before a reader returns to the material without being pressured?
+It's been 3 years since that first test and research become much more forensic.
+Does a newb (or even an adult) retain information differently with this format?
 Does this format help draw kids in over their other devices?
+How exactly should we layer in complexity for the different age groups?

 Gamifyed is the first mover to go full-speed ahead with this idea.
 With the help of former Marvel artists, DC writers and top ECE practitioners our goal is to genuinely inspire and teach young readers using a carefully stitched together technical literature, tutorials, action, movement, suspense, drama, politics, hardships and real-world scenarios.
 Gamifyed wants this to be the book you can't put down; the path to some serious techno enlightenment, a segway to some serious hacking abilities.